AliElSaleh/RiftBuild/README.md

 ---

 # Why did I make this?
-It feels like with build systems, [there is no paradise for you to escape to](https://i.redd.it/m23pfqcnone71.jpg).
+It feels like with build systems, [there is no paradise that you can escape to](https://i.redd.it/m23pfqcnone71.jpg).
 I want to change that.

 I hate CMake with every fiber of my being.